3 Day Austria Itinerary: How To Spend A Weekend In Austria

 The Austrian flag flying on a bridge over the river in Salzburg

-• Salzburg: Salzburg is my favorite city in Austria, and it’s known for its stunning Baroque architecture, and as the birthplace of Mozart.
-Explore the historic Old Town, visit Hohensalzburg Fortress for amazing views, and stroll through Mirabell Gardens.
-Don’t miss the Mozart Geburtshaus, where the composer was born and you can learn about his life and career.
+Explore the historic Old Town, visit Hohensalzburg Fortress for views of the city, and walk through Mirabell Gardens.
+Don’t miss Mozart Geburtshaus, where you can learn more about Mozart’s life.

 No matter which day trip you choose, you will enjoy the day outside of Vienna, seeing more of Austria, or even Slovakia!